OpenMDAO/POEMs/POEM_108.md

 - OpenMDAO's OptionsDictionary allows an option to be declared with a `values` arg, which specifies a set of allowed values for that option.
-To mimic that in Pydantic, you have to create an Enum class and use that as the type of the data model field.
+To mimic that in Pydantic, you have to create an Enum class and use that as the type of the data model field, or a Union of Literals.

 - Pydantic does allow for certain fields to be required to be set, but doesn't work well in OpenMDAO because the check for the required field happens too early.
 A workaround for that is to default the value to None and explicitly check for a non-None value at some later point.

 Here's an example of what the replacement for ExplicitComponent options looks like: